iamkhs/Food-Delivery-Backend/README.md

 # Live link🚀 - https://food-delivery23.netlify.app/

-This is the backend of a food delivery application, which allows users to order food.
+This is the backend REST API of a food delivery application, which allows users to order food.
 It is built using Java with Spring Boot, and incorporates several technologies and features to provide a seamless food ordering experience.

 ## Features